Linker (computing): Unix & Unix-like

 On Unix and Unix-like systems, the static linker is usually invoked via the command ld which is an abbreviation of LoaDer or Link eDitor.
 The term "loader" was used to describe the process of loading external symbols from other programs during the process of linking.

-For example, on SINTRAN III, linking (assembling object files into a program) was called loading as in loading executable code onto a file.
+(This terminology has been used in other operating systems as well.
+For example, in SINTRAN III, linking (assembling object files into a program) was called loading as in loading executable code into a file.)

 GNU

 GNU ld, part of the GNU Binary Utilities (binutils), is the GNU Project version of the Unix static linker.
 A linker script may be passed to GNU ld to exercise fine grain control of the linking process.
 Two versions of ld are provided in binutils: the traditional GNU ld based on bfd, and a streamlined ELF-only version called gold.

 The LLVM project's linker, lld, is designed to be drop-in compatible, and may be used directly with the GNU compiler.
 Another drop-in replacement, mold, is a highly parallelized and faster alternative which is also supported by GNU tools.